A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Relevant issues for the proposal of methodological guidelines

 \subsection{Bias in the search process}

 One of the most critical decisions when evaluating an algorithmic proposal is the selection of the benchmark used to show its goodness.
 Unfortunately, for many papers the testbed was proposed by the same authors, and is normally a combination of well-known synthetic theoretical functions.
 Moreover, the only measure of performance is often the benchmark proposed.
 The design of a good benchmark is not an easy task, and they can be used for benefiting newly proposed methods by exploiting any bias in the search algorithm \citep{weise12_evolut_optim}. \begin{itemize}[leftmargin=*] \item \emph{Optima close to the center of the domain search:} one of the most typical sources of bias is the tendency of some algorithms to explore with more intensity in the surroundings of the center of the domain search.
-This has been traditionally where the optimum of the problem under analysis is located, and many versions of Genetic Algorithms (GA), Particle Swarm Optimization (PSO), or Differential Evolution (DE) \citep{Storn1997}, \citep{struct_bias} have exploited this characteristic.
+This issue was first discussed and termed \textit{structural bias} in \citep{struct_bias}.
+Many versions of Genetic Algorithms (GA), Particle Swarm Optimization (PSO), or Differential Evolution (DE) \citep{Storn1997}, have exploited this characteristic, as it has been traditionally where the optimum of the problem under analysis was located.
 Those algorithms, on the other hand, tend to exhibit a bad performance near to the bounds of the domain search \citep{hue16_bounds}.
-In \cite{piotrowski16} a detailed experimentation about the structural bias in search algorithms is given.
+In \cite{piotrowski16} and \cite{Caraffini2019} a detailed experimentation about the structural bias in search algorithms is given.
 Avoiding this kind of bias in the design of algorithms is not easy, but at least they should not be evaluated on benchmarks favored by these biases during exploration.
 One popular approach to avoid having the optimum into the center of the domain search is shifting.

 \item \emph{Sensitivity to the coordinate system:} another possible source of bias emerges when the exploration of the search domain is done mainly by moving along the directions of the coordinate system.
 In this regard, some algorithms have proven to be very sensitive to the coordinate system \citep{Price2017}.
 Some benchmark functions are rotated to test the invariance of the algorithms to such transformations.
 Ideally, the algorithm should be invariant to these rotations, such as Covariance Matrix Adaptation Evolution Strategy (CMA-ES) \cite{Hansen2001}) and Black-Box DE \citep{Price2017}. \end{itemize}